Introduces students to the profession of respiratory therapy. Includes field trips and limited lab activities. Open to all students.

 Introduces theory and clinical application of basic cardiopulmonary diagnostic studies, including simple spirometry, arterial and mixed venous blood gases, and electrocardiograms.
 Emphasizes critical thinking skills in interpretation of diagnostic findings.

 Examines principles and theory of clinical application of basic respiratory treatments and therapies, including indications, contraindications, hazards and complications, and equipment management.
-Examines principles and theory of clinical application of airway management and artificial ventilation.
-Includes theory of invasive and non-invasive ventilation.
+Includes principles and theory of clinical application of airway management and invasive and non-invasive ventilation.
 Emphasizes patient assessment and critical thinking skills.

 Introduces basic principles of mechanical ventilation, including determining the need for ventilation support, as well as initiation, maintaining, monitoring, and weaning from mechanical ventilation.